 Guiding and structuring productive conversations that enable a group to solve big problems and to make important decisions requires unique skills and regular practice!
 Whether leading an event in-person, virtually, or in a hybrid setting, good facilitators make their work look effortless.
 Here are some techniques to help you manage the facilitation process and run effective meetings.

 Pre-Meeting Best Practices

 With any facilitation, preparation is key to success.
-The goal of doing pre-work is to stay ahead of the conversation so that you, as a facilitator, can be present in the moment and confident in knowing the next three steps.
+The goal of doing pre-work is to stay ahead of the conversation so that you, as a facilitator, can be present in the moment and confident in knowing the next steps.
 As you prepare for your facilitation, be sure to address the following concepts:

 In-Meeting Best Practices

-Reviewing the agenda and confirming meeting objectives
+Review the agenda and confirming meeting objectives before beginning the facilitation.

 Follow-Up Best Practices

 Conducting a facilitation is exhausting.
 But you have to carry that energy from the facilitation to the follow-up.
 When it comes to this last step, be sure to: